Brian White | April 21, 2017 | Truck Accidents

 Most vehicles have blind spots – breaks in a driver’s field of vision that keep him or her from seeing surrounding vehicles.
 In consumer vehicles, drivers can often adjust for the blind spot with a quick physical shift or visual aids such as extra mirrors.
 As the size of a vehicle increases, so does the number of blind spots.
 Semi-truck drivers cannot always compensate for their blind spots, so passenger vehicle drivers should use caution around larger commercial trucks.

 Were you recently injured in a truck accident due to a semi-truck blind spot?
-If so, reach out to a Houston truck accident lawyer on what you should do next.
+If so, reach out to a Houston truck injury attorney on what you should do next.

 Where Are Semi-Truck Blind Spots?

 Semi-truck blind spots vary slightly depending on the driver’s orientation and the vehicle design.
 In general, most truck drivers experience an inability to see:

 - Vehicles directly behind the truck.
 Many commercial vehicle bumpers feature stickers that say something to the effect of, “If you can’t see my mirrors, I can’t see you.”
 Unless the trailer features a rear-view camera, the driver has no ability to see around the trailer to the immediate rear of the vehicle.
 The blind spot in this area may hide the line of sight to one or two vehicles.